Unix Timesharing / Unix File Storage

-We provide a Unix system for use by the University community.
-This system is available to all users with a valid University Computing Account.
-The most popular uses are programming, personal Web site hosting, and statistical software.
+We provide a Unix system for use by the University community available to all users with a valid University Computing Account.
+The most popular uses are programming, personal website hosting, and statistical software.

 Many schools at the University of Pittsburgh use the UNIX Timesharing Service for research, classroom work, and teaching.
 It can be used to run specialty software applications for engineering and mathematics that require a UNIX environment.
 It can also be used to access your disk space on the Andrew File System (AFS).

 Individual students, faculty, and staff must connect to the UNIX Timesharing Service using their University Computing Account username and password.
 You can use space on the UNIX Timesharing Service to create a personal webpage.
 The Unix Timesharing Service has a quota of 5 MB.

 You must connect to the UNIX Timesharing Service using SSH (secure shell) and SFTP (secure file transfer protocol).
 SSH enables you to securely log in to a remote computer and SFTP allows you to transfer files securely between two computers.
 If you use web authoring software, you must publish files using SFTP.

 The University offers a distributed network file storage system known as AFS (Andrew File System) that enables you to store files and documents on remote AFS servers and access those files as easily as if they were stored locally on your computer.
 This file storage system was specifically designed for Unix users.
 Every student, faculty, and staff member with an active University Computing Account has access to the University of Pittsburgh's AFS space.